ahsu1230/mathnavigatorSite/resources/backend/regex.md

 Putting this part together `^[^ ]+` we have something that says, from the beginning of the string, one or more characters in a row that are not spaces.

 The second part of the regex is `@[^ ]+$`
 The `@` is a simple `@` symbol.
-Be careful when using symbols and backslashes -- if you don't have all of them memorized, you may wind up accidentally using an escape sequence or something else.
+Be careful when using symbols and backslashes -- if you don't have all of them memorized, you may wind up accidentally using an escape sequence (i.e `\`) or something else.
 We've already done the `[^ ]+`, but as a refresher, it means a sequence of one or more non-space characters.
 The `$` means end of string.

 Putting the second part together, we have something that says, starting with an `@` sign, we have one or more non-space characters until the end of the string.

 Putting both parts together, we have, from the beginning of the string, a sequence of non-space characters until a `@` sign, and then more non-space characters until the end of the string.

+## What is Regex Escaping?